alpaka-group/alpaka/docs/source/basic/library.rst

 * the ``operator()`` is the kernel entry point
   * it has to be an accelerator executable function
   * it has to return ``void``.
-  * its first argument has to be the accelerator (templated for arbitrary accelerator backends).
+  * its first argument has to be the accelerator (templated for arbitrary accelerator back-ends).

 The following code snippet shows a basic example of a kernel function object.